 The project participants are Universita Degli Studi Di Padova (Italy), Stichting Katholieke Universiteit (The Netherlands), PD Neurotechnology LTD (United Kingdom), Panepistimio Ioanninon (Greece), King's College London (United Kingdom), Mediolanum Cardio Research SRL (Italy), University College London (United Kingdom), Estonian Movement Disorders Society (Estonia), PMU Salzbug (Austria), Philipps Universität Marburg (Germany).

-Partners in this project are: Transylvania University in Brasov, Medicine and Pharmacy University in Timisoara, Medicine and Pharmacy University in Targu-Mures, Medicine and Pharmacy University in Grigore T. Popa Iasi, Casa Sperantei Hospice in Brasov (Romania), EAPC (Belgium), RWTH Aachen University (Germany), All Ireland Institute of Hospice and Palliative Care (Ireland).The WHO Collaborating Centre at the PMU participates in this projects as an associate partner.
+Partners in this project are: Transylvania University in Brasov, Medicine and Pharmacy University in Timisoara, Medicine and Pharmacy University in Targu-Mures, Medicine and Pharmacy University in Grigore T. Popa Iasi, Casa Sperantei Hospice in Brasov (Romania), EAPC (Belgium), RWTH Aachen University (Germany), All Ireland Institute of Hospice and Palliative Care (Ireland).The WHO Collaborating Centre at the PMU participates in this project as an associate partner.